Florida GOP censures Chair Christian Ziegler and strips him of authority amid sexual assault investigation | KRDO

 Ziegler, who has faced calls to resign from Florida Gov. Ron DeSantis, Sen. Rick Scott and Rep. Matt Gaetz, did not address the media after the meeting.
 CNN has reached out to Ziegler for comment.

 The chairman has been under investigation by the Sarasota Police Department since October.
-According to a search warrant affidavit obtained by CNN, Ziegler and his wife, Bridget, planned a three-way sexual encounter with the alleged victim on the day of the alleged assault on October 2, and “when the victim learned that Bridget could not make it, she changed her mind and canceled with Christian.”
+According to a search warrant affidavit, which CNN first obtained from the Florida Center for Government Accountability, Ziegler and his wife, Bridget, planned a three-way sexual encounter with the alleged victim on the day of the alleged assault on October 2, and “when the victim learned that Bridget could not make it, she changed her mind and canceled with Christian.”
 The Zieglers allegedly had a previous consensual sexual relationship with the accuser, according to the affidavit.

 Surveillance video showed Ziegler arriving at the alleged victim’s residence on the day of the alleged assault, the affidavit says.
 The alleged victim said Christian entered the apartment and raped her on a bar stool, according to the affidavit.